 - Serve garnished with fresh herbs, micro greens, or baby arugula, if desired.

-- You can make this with puff pastry instead of filo dough for a faster, easier option.
+- Time saving tip: You can make this with puff pastry instead of filo dough for a faster, easier option.
 Just unroll the puff pastry onto the prepared baking sheet, rolling it out a bit to make it flatter and larger.
-Using a sharp knife, score a border about 1/2″ away from the sides.
+Using a sharp knife, score a border about 1/2" away from the sides.
 Spread the filling within the scored line and bake as directed.